The work that only you can do

 So fragile, so complex, so connected, that yes – your small part matters.
 Perhaps partly even because of its smallness.

-Contrary to our cultural assumption, small is not bad.
+Contrary to our culture's common assumption, small is not bad.
 Small is not at all powerless.

 Your part matters